jphaugla/redisEnterpriseVault/README.md

 * kick off the terraform creation
 * set the variables in ./terraform/test/main.tf
-  * *NOTE* must do a full git clone of  [redis enterprise k8s](https://github.com/RedisLabs/redis-enterprise-k8s-docs) and set the full path to the bundle.yaml file
 * the gke creation takes a very long time-over 10 minutes
 ```bash
 cd terraform/test